Open-Source-Compliance/tdosca-tc01-simplhw/README.md

+# Deprecated: TDOSCA-TC01

+***The case systematic has been reorganized.
+Valid cases now have a number >= 10 ...***

-# Test-Driven Open Source Compliance Automation Test Case No. 1: a Simple Hello World
+TC01 stood for 'Test-Driven Open Source Compliance Automation Test Case No. 1: a Simple Hello World'

 ## General Context
 The "Test-Driven Open Source Compliance Automation" is an initiative initiated by Deutsche Telekom AG and hosted and driven by the [Open Chain Reference Tooling Work Group](http://oss-compliance-tooling.org/).